-- 1. Define the possible general security goals; i.e., define what we want to protect, i.e. the network itself, and/or the protocol, and/or the content. - 2.
+- 1. Define the possible general security goals: protecting the network infrastructure, and/or the protocol, and/or the content, and/or the user (e.g., its privacy); - 2.
 List the possible elementary security services that will make it possible to fulfill the general security goals.
-Some of these services are generic (e.g. object and/or packet integrity), while others are specific to RMT protocols (e.g. congestion control specific security schemes). - 3.
-List some technological building blocks and solutions that can provide the desired security services. - 4.
-Highlight the CDP specificities that will impact security and define some use-cases.
-Indeed, the set of solutions proposed to fulfill the security goals will greatly be impacted by the target use case.
+Some of these services are generic (e.g., object and/or packet integrity), while others are specific to RMT protocols (e.g., congestion control specific security schemes); - 3.
+List some technological building blocks and solutions that can provide the desired security services; - 4.
+Highlight the CDP and the use-case specificities that will impact security.
+Indeed, the set of solutions proposed to fulfill the security goals will greatly be impacted by these considerations;